Keaft/the-pathfinders-lethal-company-modpack/README.md

 - **LateCompany** now covered by AdvancedCompany.
 - **MoreItems** now covered by AdvancedCompany.
 - **SuitSaver** now covered by AdvancedCompany.
+- **MoreMonsters** now covered by AdvancedCompany.

 #### Configurations:
 - Remove HotbarPlus configs.
 - Added a Pathfinders Standard preset for AdvancedCompany.
+- Disabled some suits.
+- Adjusted BetterItemScan to only show ship total while in the ship.

 ### 24.2.1100
 #### Mod(s) Added: